IvanPiskunov/K8s_security_book/README.md

 ## Feedback
 If you found any errors, mismatches in this book, please notify us at e-mail: x1.ivan.piskunov@gmail.com

-Also you can follow me [Twitter](https://twitter.com/Ivanpiskunov14)
+Also you can follow me:

+[Twitter](https://twitter.com/Ivanpiskunov14)

 [LinkedIn](https://linkedin.com/in/ivan-piskunov)